RalphHightower/blog/README.md

 [^2029]: [Begin Program: The Reality Of Building a Holodeck Today / Star Trek](https://www.startrek.com/news/begin-program-the-reality-of-building-a-holodeck-today)<br />Star Trek: The Next Generation<br />Published May 18, 2021<br />By Becca Caddy

+### Iran War Duration

+<div id='iranWar'></div>

+#### ⛽️ Fuel Prices Rise Like a Rocket 🚀 and Fall Like a Feather 🪶

+[Donnie Trump](https://www.donaldjtrump.com/), drunk from the success of the [Venezuela](https://www.gob.ve/) raid, thought forcing regime change in [Iran](https://irangov.ir/) was going to be easy-peasy.
+Instead, he got himself stuck in [La Brea Tar Pits](https://tarpits.org/)

+But [Trump](https://www.donaldjtrump.com/) is a _"checkers player"_, not a chess player who is able to see secondary and tertiary ramifications of a move.
+He didn't think that [Iran](https://irangov.ir/) would block the Strait of Hormuz, forcing a meteoric rise in fuel prices, fertilizer and forcing a dwindling supply of helium which is used for semiconductor manufacturing and in MRI machines.
+Diesel powers agriculture and fishing fleets, long-haul freight, like trains and tractor trailers.
+The blockade of the Strait has kicked off a cascade of rising prices at _"the grocery"_ (his words, not mine).

 ## Briefly

 ### Synopsis